The 10 Marketing Shifts Australian Business Owners Need to Win in 2026

 Do this next:

-• Publish answer-style content people actually search for
+- Publish answer-style content people actually search for.

-• Focus on reviews and third-party mentions, not just website traffic
+- Focus on reviews and third-party mentions, not just website traffic.

-6) Voice search is now normal (voice search)
+6) Voice search is now normal

-“Who’s a reliable [service] near me who can do it today?”
+People don’t type how they speak.
+They ask: “Who’s a reliable [service] near me who can do it today?”

-What’s changing: Search becomes more conversational (conversational queries).
+What’s changing: Search becomes more conversational.

 What it means for you: Local businesses win by answering real questions clearly.